 A harrowing drive across dark, slick, and unmarked Washington Boulevard in pelting rain went unrewarded by enduring Benjamin Millepied’s “I Fall, I Flow, I Melt,” a 75-minute, intermission-less dance performance by L.A.
-Dance Project performed, in the round, at the company’s headquarters named for its address, ‘2245.’
-A first visit to the company’s new digs is an exciting attraction for faithful followers.
+Dance Project performed in the round at the company’s newish headquarters named for its address, ‘2245.’

 The choreography for this random and soulless performance piece for twelve dancers, in groups, solos, duets, quartets set primarily to music by Bach, is credited in part to the dancers themselves.
-I prefer to treat it like the government shutdown—which belongs to one man—by placing the evening wholly at the doorstep of Mr. Millepied.
+I prefer to treat it like the current government shutdown—which belongs to one man—by placing the evening wholly at the doorstep of Mr. Millepied.
+No cop outs, sir.

 Performing this work, the dancers do not come off as adults.
 They seem childish.
 But that is pure Millepied.
 He likes to dress dancers in little shorts and sports tops and white “Ked” sneakers (although in “I fall …” they wear an array of ballet slippers, pointe shoes, bare feet, socks and little sockettes).
 There is an abundance of trotting around the room.
 Run over there to do something.
 Run somewhere else to do something else.
 It’s like watching recess.

 To the sound of St. Matthew Passion and the C-minor Passacaglia for organ, music that shook the rafters of European churches and made congregants tremble in awe, Millepied set about reducing the music.
 My mind ran to the Great Ones who took on Bach, famously Doris Humphrey, but also Limon, Taylor, Balanchine and Robbins.
-(You, too, will tremble in awe if you watch the videos I have linked in.)
-They are seminal works by choreographic masters each with a distinguished dance language you can identify in eight counts.
+They are seminal works by choreographic masters each with a distinguished dance language that you can identify in eight counts.

 “I fall…” had select strong moments.
 One was a bouncing balletic trio for men dressed in designer Alessandro Sartori’s black-and-white striped tunics.
 This ebullient explosion of male bravura let the men rip with macho power.
 The work’s most memorable swathe arrived, as does everything, out of nowhere.
 In glowing orange light, Anthony Lee Bryant, a beautiful dancer stretched his long limbs.
-His glowing humanity shone in contrast to the robotic mien of the rest of the company.
-The bear hugs between dancers that closed this odd, cold, dissociative evening of dance felt fake.
+His glowing humanity shone in contrast to the robotic mien worn by the rest of the dancers.
+The bear hugs between dancers at the end of this odd, cold, dissociative evening of dance felt fake.
 But the performance got a standing ovation.
 That is de riguer — no matter what the audience truly feels.

 arts·meme founder/dance critic Debra Levine authored this review.